atulkakrana/sPARTA/README.md

 </body>
 </html>

 **1.** PARE validation results for each library can be found in `output` folder under its corresponding library name.
-The `output` folder also contains a combined result file `AllLibValidatedUniq.csv` from all the libraries.
+The `output` folder also contains a combined result file `All.libs.validated.uniq.csv` from all the libraries.
 Results from all libs were combined by removing redundant miRNA-target interaction with cleavage at same site.

 **2.** Target prediction results can be found in 'predicted' folder under the name